2008 NCAA Division I men's lacrosse tournament

-The 2008 NCAA Division I men's lacrosse tournament was held from May 10 through May 26, 2008.
-This was the 38th annual Division I NCAA Men's Lacrosse Championship tournament.
-Sixteen NCAA Division I college men's lacrosse teams met after having played their way through a regular season, and for some, a conference tournament.
+The 2008 NCAA Division I lacrosse tournament was the 38th annual tournament hosted by the National Collegiate Athletic Association to determine the team champion of men's college lacrosse among its Division I programs.
+The tournament was played from May 10–26, 2008.

+Syracuse beat Johns Hopkins in the championship game, 13–10.

+The championship game was played at Gillette Stadium, the home of the NFL's New England Patriots, in Foxborough, Massachusetts, with a crowd of 48,970 fans.

-The first round of the single-elimination tournament was played on May 10 and May 11 at the home field of the top-seeded team.
-The quarterfinals were held on May 17 and May 18 on two separate neutral fields: the Navy–Marine Corps Memorial Stadium in Annapolis, Maryland, and Schoellkopf Field in Ithaca, New York.
-The tournament culminated with the semifinals and finals held on Memorial Day weekend at Gillette Stadium in Foxborough, Massachusetts.
+The first round of the single-elimination tournament was played on May 10–11 at the home field of the top-seeded team.
+The quarterfinals were held on May 17–18 on two separate neutral fields: the Navy–Marine Corps Memorial Stadium in Annapolis, Maryland, and Schoellkopf Field in Ithaca, New York.
+The tournament culminated with the semifinals and finals held on Memorial Day weekend.
 The championship weekend, which included the Division II and Division III championships, was hosted by Harvard University and the Eastern College Athletic Conference.
-The championship was won by Syracuse University, beating Johns Hopkins University 13–10, in front of a title game record crowd of 48,970 fans.

-Qualifying teams
+Qualifying

 The Division I NCAA Men's Lacrosse Committee was responsible for selecting the teams that competed in the championship tournament.
 The qualifying teams, along with the seeding for each team in the tournament, were announced on Sunday, May 4, 2008.
 Seven conferences received automatic bids to the tournament for its top team.
 The remaining nine teams were selected as "at large" bids by the committee.

 Five conferences held a conference tournament championship to award the conferences' bid.
-Canisius earned an automatic bid by winning the Metro Atlantic Athletic Conference (MAAC) championship.
-This marks the first time that Canisius College has gained entry to the National Championship tournament.
+Canisius earned an automatic bid by winning the Metro Atlantic Athletic Conference (MAAC) championship which marked the first time that Canisius College has gained entry to the National Championship tournament.

 Colgate earned an automatic bid by winning its first-ever Patriot League championship.